 - A burning sensation

 The rash isn’t life-threatening or contagious.
 Call your doctor if symptoms keep you awake.
 Also call your doctor if the rash is really big, on your face, or on private parts.
+Get more information about contact dermatitis causes, symptoms, and treatments.

 This rare condition mainly affects children.
 Along with peeling fingertips (one of the later signs to show up), symptoms include: